 createEndpoint

-createEndpoint is a declarative API for defining type-safe, framework-agnostic endpoints with automatic parameter inference, optional schema validation, and built-in middleware support.
-It is the primary building block for defining routes in your application.
+The createEndpoint function is a declarative API for defining type-safe, framework-agnostic endpoints with automatic parameter inference, optional schema validation, and built-in middleware support.
+It serves as the primary building block for defining routes in an application.

-createEndpoint does not execute any real logic.
-It only defines endpoint metadata and provides strong type inference.
+createEndpoint does not execute any logic definition time.
+It defines endpoint metadata and provides strong type inference.
 At

 runtime, createRouter uses these definitions to perform route matching and execute handlers.